Planting family memories: Kehns’ landscape features family touches, moment of reflection

 As an avid gardener, Jana Kehn and her husband, Jim, enjoy visiting the various residences featured on the Theatre West Garden Walk every year to get ideas for their home.
-This year, the Kehns will be opening up their home to the community as one of the sites for Theatre West’s Garden Walk.
+This year, the Kehns opened up their home to the community as one of the sites for Theatre West’s Garden Walk.

 “I love the garden walk and the Theatre West program,” she said.
 “I always thought it would be really fun to be on the garden walk.”